Churín, Peru

 📅 Best time to visit

-• April to November: dry season, sunny days and cool nights, ideal for enjoying the hot springs.
+• April to November: dry season, sunny days and cool nights, ideal for enjoying the thermal baths.

-• December to March: more frequent rain, but the pools remain pleasant; bring waterproof clothing.
+• December to March: more frequent rains, but the pools remain pleasant; bring waterproof clothing.

-• Weekdays: fewer visitors, especially at the thermal complexes.
+• Weekdays: less busy, especially in the thermal complexes.

 • ✔️ Swimsuit and towel.